-Ever thought, how come only the kids get to go to space camp?
-Huntsville, AL has a program where not only kids can find out what it’s like to train for a space mission, but parents can join in the fun too.
+Ever wondered why only the kids get to go to space camp?
+Well, Space Camp Huntsville in Alabama is calling folks of all ages!
+They have a space program where not only kids can find out what it’s like to train for a space mission, but parents can attend space camp also!

 Can’t get enough?
 We love these additional Space Travel ideas from We 3 Travel!